 Regarding jobs with high susceptibility to automation, McKinsey concluded by saying that, “Since predictable physical activities figure prominently in sectors such as manufacturing, food service and accommodations, and retailing, these are the most susceptible to automation based on technical considerations alone.”

 The Effect of Increase Labor Wages

 There was a 5% wage inflation last year, and it’s expected to be 4% this year.
-These increases in minimum wage, especially in the fast food industry, have led some brands to turn to robotics and automation to offset costs associated with higher wages.
+These increases in the minimum wage, especially in the fast-food industry, have led some brands to turn to robotics and automation to offset costs associated with higher wages.